nadundesilva/nadundesilva/README.md

 - Working as a Senior Software Engineer at WSO2

 🎶 In my free time I,
-- Learn about Machine Learning & Cloud Technologies
+- Learn about Deep Learning & Cloud Technologies
 - Listen to music

 📬 Reach me at: